Predictive Control for Driving under Uncertain Road Geometry Estimated from Onboard Vision: Problem Statement and Preliminaries

 \subsection{Model Predictive Contouring Control in Frenet Frame}

 In this section, we present the model predictive contouring control (MPCC) framework, following a formulation similar to that in \cite{vazquez2020optimization}.
-The primary objective of MPCC is to maximize the vehicle's progress along the track while ensuring compliance with both the track boundaries and the car’s dynamics.
+The primary objective of MPCC is to maximize the vehicle's progress along the reference path while ensuring compliance with both the road boundaries and the car’s dynamics.

 {Let} $N\in\mathbb{Z}_{>0}$ denote the horizon length, $x(k)\in \mathbb{R}^8$ denote the system state in Frenet frame at time $k$, and $\mathbf{X}=\left[{{x}}^{\top}_0, \ldots, {{x}}^{\top}_N\right]^{\top} \text { and } \mathbf{U}=\left[{u}^{\top}_0, \ldots, {u}^{\top}_{N-1}\right]^{\top}$ correspond to the sequences of the system states and inputs over the horizon. {The} control problem can be formulated as the following optimization problem